 hugo.
 Remember to also set

 the zone to whatever was found in the previous step:

 Afterwards, try connecting to the service again.
 If it still does not work, it is possible that additional or different ports may need to be opened.

 If everything does work, the change can be made persistent by running the same command

 When running the command with the

 might not take affect until firewalld is reloaded.
 This command should apply the

 That’s it.
 It’s a short post, but it’s one I will use.
 I am trying not rage

 sudo systemctl stop firewalld anymore.
 This should help with that.

-Selecting Charmeleon's Upgrades My new Ergox-EZ Keyboard -- Initial Thoughts
+Selecting Charmeleon's Upgrades My new Ergodox-EZ Keyboard -- Initial Thoughts